Dong Hyun Kim

-He was born in Suwon, Gyeonggi-do, and moved to Daejeon when he was a primary school student, where he was an inline speed skater.
+Kim was born in Suwon, South Korea.
+He is of the Gimhae Kim clan.
+He moved to Daejeon when he was a primary school student, where he was an inline speed skater.
 He began training in Judo when he was 14 years old, and trained in Taekwondo and Hapkido together in his late teens for his interest in martial arts.
 And later Kim began to practice Judo professionally at Yong-In University, which led him to reignite his MMA career.
 Kim began training at Wajyutsu Keisyukai, a renowned Japanese gym frequented by a number of top Japanese fighters.
 As one of the largest members of the gym, Kim became a regular sparring partner of middleweight Yushin Okami.
-At this time he competed in Judo and Sambo.
+At this time he competed in Sambo.
 He served in the Republic of Korea Marine Corps in 2001 for his mandatory service.
 Later he became a fighter for Spirit MC, but declared his retirement in 2004 due to economic reasons.
 He mentioned during Law of the Jungle that before spending four months in Auckland, New Zealand working in 3 concurrent part-time roles (kitchenhand and sashimi chef/poissonnier, bricklayer and construction labourer).
 His job situation never improved upon returning to Korea, until his parents finally allowed him to train again.
 He trains with Busan Team MAD since 2007.
 He teaches self defence classes.
 One of his students include Hani of Korean girl group EXID.

 Career

 Filmography

 He is also a regular guest in Korean variety shows and talk shows.
 He has attended more than seventy TV shows since 2010.
 On June 16, 2013, he featured as the 'Hulk' on Running Man episode 150 (SBS Sunday night show).
 On this episode he led the character that transformed to Hulk mode in Running Man Avengers.
 On March 22, 2015, Kim reappeared on Running Man in episode 239 as a guest.
 Kim was also featured along with fellow UFC fighter Yoshihiro Akiyama in the Korean boy band MYNAME's drama music video for their single "Baby I'm Sorry".
 On June 26, 2016, Kim returned as a guest on Running Man in episode 305.
 Kim is regular cast member of Great Escape Season 1 of 2018 and Season 2 of 2019.
 In 2019, he guest-starred on Not the Person You Used To Know, where he appeared as one of the friends of Hani of EXID.

-In September, 2018, he announced his marriage to Song Ha-ryul in various variety shows, then revealed her pregnancy on February 14, 2019 episode of Amazing Saturday.
+In September, 2018, he announced his marriage to Song Ha-ryul in various variety shows, then revealed her pregnancy on the February 14, 2019, episode of Amazing Saturday.